danspielman/Laplacians.jl/docs/wholeAPI.md

 edgeVertexMat(mat::SparseMatrixCSC{Tv,Ti<:Integer})
 ```

- at /Users/spielman/.julia/v0.4/Laplacians/src/graphOps.jl:56
+ at /Users/serbanstan/git/Laplacians.jl/src/graphOps.jl:67

 ### findEntries
-similar to findnz, but also returns 0 entries that have an edge in the sparse matrix
+Similar to findnz, but also returns 0 entries that have an edge in the sparse matrix

 ```julia
 findEntries{Tv,Ti}(G::SparseMatrixCSC{Tv,Ti})
 ```

- at /Users/spielman/.julia/v0.4/Laplacians/src/graphUtils.jl:114
+ at /Users/serbanstan/git/Laplacians.jl/src/graphUtils.jl:114

 ### floatGraph